keplerlab/AI-Saturday/series2/week3/Class_topics.md

     * Creating the confusion matrix in the code.
     * Result visualization
     * TTA
+3. Understnding CNN
-3. Why to Use CNN
+    * Why CNN
     * Brief history of Image filters
     * Introduction of convolution
     * Building a convolution architecture